How to stop spam emails on iPhone

 Stop spam emails on Outlook

-Unlike all of the aforementioned email service providers, Outlook does not allow you to block spam on your iPhone app.
-You will have to do it through Outlook.com instead.
-Here’s the process:
+Unlike all the aforementioned email service providers, Outlook doesn’t allow you to block spam on your iPhone app.
+You’ll have to do it through Outlook.com instead.
+Here’s how:

 - Select an email that you want to block.

-You can also block spam on Outlook through their Junk email settings, where you can enter specific emails or domains and add them to the blocking list.
+You can also block spam on Outlook through its junk-email settings, where you can enter specific emails or domains and add them to the blocking list.

 Block spam on AOL

 The process for blocking spam emails on AOL is very similar to most other email applications.
-The key difference here is that AOL does not have a dedicated email app for iPhone, so you will have to access email through the AOL app on Windows.
+The key difference here is that AOL does not have a dedicated email app for iPhone, so you’ll have to access your inbox through the AOL app on Windows.

-- Press the New emails button to access your email on the AOL app.
+- Press the “new emails” button to access your inbox on the AOL app.

 - You’ll find an empty checkbox near all of your emails.
 Check the ones you want to mark as spam.